GiLifshitz/Baby_sensor/README.md

 - Ensure that you have the Arduino IDE set up and configured for ESP32 development.
 Follow these steps to upload the correct code to each ESP32 unit:
 1. Open the Arduino IDE.
+2. Connect the relevant unit to the computer.
-2. Select the appropriate board (FreeBeetle-ESP32) from the Tools > Board menu.
+3. Select the appropriate board (FreeBeetle-ESP32) from the Tools > Board menu.
-3. Select the correct port from the Tools > Port menu.
+4. Select the correct port from the Tools > Port menu.

 - ESP32 Unit 1 (Bear):
 Code Purpose: Handles the humidity and temperature sensor (SHT31).
 Upload Instructions:
 1. Open the sketch file named Bear.ino.
+2. Copy and paste in Arduino IDE.
+3. Change MAC Address to Parents MAC Address in line 9.
+4. Change SSID to your WiFi name in line 12.
+5. Change Password to your WiFi password in line 13.
+6. Change ChannelNumber to your ThingSpeak ChannelNumber in line 14.
+7. change apikey to your ThingSpeak apikey in line 15.
-2. Click the Upload button to upload the code to the ESP32 Unit 1 (Bear).
+8. Click the Upload button to upload the code to the ESP32 Unit 1 (Bear).

 - ESP32 Unit 2 (Mattress):
 Code Purpose: Manages the gyroscope (MPU6050).
 Upload Instructions:
-* Open the sketch file named Mattress.ino.
+1. Open the sketch file named Mattress.ino.
+2. Copy and paste in Arduino IDE.
+3. Change MAC Address to Parents MAC Address in line 17.
+4. Change SSID to your WiFi name in line 10.
+5. Change Password to your WiFi password in line 11.
+6. Change ChannelNumber to your ThingSpeak ChannelNumber in line 14.
+7. change apikey to your ThingSpeak apikey in line 15.
-* Click the Upload button to upload the code to the ESP32 Unit 2 (Mattress).
+8. Click the Upload button to upload the code to the ESP32 Unit 2 (Mattress).

 - ESP32 Unit 3 (Parents):
 Code Purpose: Controls the LED screen (OLED) and handles data display.
 Manages visual output and user interface.
 Upload Instructions:
 1. Open the sketch file for named Parents.ino.
+2. copy and paste in Arduino IDE.
+3. Change MAC Address to Bear's MAC Address in line 10.
+4. Change MAC Address to Mattress's MAC Address in line 11.
-2. Click the Upload button to upload the code to the ESP32 Unit 3 (Parent).
+5. Click the Upload button to upload the code to the ESP32 Unit 3 (Parent).

 - ESP32 CAM:
 Code Purpose: Streams video from the baby’s room.
 Manages the camera and SD card operations.